Deployed Works Guide

 Sector and context

 Context indicators can include sector, team size, workflow type, system environment or problem shape.
-Similar context can help, but it is not always required.

 Availability

 Availability indicators help buyers see whether timing and working model might fit.
-Availability can change, so buyers should confirm it directly.

 Commercial fit

 Commercial indicators help compare price model, engagement type and budget signal.
-They do not say a provider is good or bad; they show whether a conversation is likely to be realistic.

 How buyers should use them

 Use indicators to decide what to inspect: profile, proof, availability, price, risk and first-call questions.
-Do not use them as a substitute for judgement.

 Example